 Now we’ll look at the third line of the verse:

-Brought on by valid cognition, then our conviction that the Three Refuges are fact becomes firm.
+Brought on by valid cognition (of this), then our conviction becomes stable that the Three Refuges are indeed fact.

 As we already saw, the Three Refuges refer to the Buddha, Dharma, and Sangha.
 These are the Sanskrit words.
 The Buddha Shakyamuni and all other Buddhas are those who have reached enlightenment, and teach us how to do the same.
 The Dharma is their teachings.
 The Sangha is the highly realized community.
 This is one level of understanding, but there is also a deeper meaning to them.